bnvk/Conjuror/README.md

 #### Getting Started

+1. First thing to do is create a config file by running `node setup.js` and walk through the steps
-In order to use Conjuror to keep track of something like billable hours / freelance work, locate the following two files:
+2. In order to use Conjuror to keep track of something like billable hours / freelance work, locate the following two files:

 * `data/_template.csv`
 * `data/_template.json`

-You're going to want to make a copy of both files and rename them something like `clients.csv` or whatever suits your needs.
+Make a copy of both files and rename them something like `clients.csv` or `receipts.csv` whatever suits your needs.
 You can add extra values to the Schema & CSV columns as you see it.

 Once the Schema & CSV matches, you can start adding data items to the CSV such as: